Lil-Gepi/RT-Chicken_GWAS/DailyLog.md

 ## 2020.09.30
 The error seems to be caused by the vcf file not sorted by the snps' position for some reason.
 After adding additional parameter as _sortPositions = T_ when loading the vcf, I am now waiting the result.
 Otherwise there's a plugin of TASSEL as _SortGenotypeFilePlugin_ .
 We can try use it after the failure of rTASSEL.

+## 2020.10.01
+It seems like the error previously encountered was indeed caused by bcftools concatenating the snps based on their chromosomes with an order as 1,10,11,12...19,2,20,...which is not understandable to Tassel.
+Very fortunately, rTASSEL has the option mentioned above when reading in the data.<br>
+Today I'm also aiming to filter out "bad" snps with low frequency